UBC-CIC/LLM-Course-QA/README.md

 # LLM-Course-QA
-This project is a prototype question-answering system that leverages Large Language Models (LLMs) to provide a platform for higher-education students to pose queries and receive answers.
+This project is a question-answering system that leverages Large Language Models (LLMs) to provide a platform for higher-education students to receive answers to course specific questions.
 The system uses information in course documents uploaded by instructors as its sources when responding to these queries.
 # High Level Architecture
 This project is split into 4 main systems: frontend, backend, data ingestion and retrieval pipelines, and the large language model.

 The diagram below shows the resources used to deploy the application.
 For an in-depth description of our system architecture see the [High Level Architecture](./docs/HighLevelArchitecture.md)

 ![System Overview Diagram](./docs/images/System_architecture.drawio.png)
 # Deployment Guide